beaker-project/beaker/documentation/man/bkr.rst

    The command will not exit until all submitted jobs have finished.
 See :manpage:`bkr-job-watch(1)`.

+.. option:: --no-wait, --nowait

+   Do not wait on job completion [default].

+.. option:: --quiet

+   Be quiet, don't print warnings.

-Options for selecting a distro:
+Options for selecting distro tree(s):

+.. option:: --family <family>

+   Run the job with the latest distro in <family> (for example: `RedHatEnterpriseLinux6``).

+.. option:: --tag <tag>

+   Run the job with the latest distro tagged with <tag>.
+Combine this with :option:`--family`.
+By default the ``STABLE`` tag is used.

 .. option:: --distro <name>

    Run the job with distro named <name>.

-.. option:: --family <family>

-   Run the job with the latest distro in <family>, for example ``RedHatEnterpriseLinux6``.

 .. option:: --variant <variant>

    Run the job with distro variant <variant>, for example ``Server``.
 Combine this with :option:`--family`.

-.. option:: --tag <tag>

-   Run the job with the latest distro tagged with <tag>.
-Combine this with :option:`--family`.
-By default the ``STABLE`` tag is used.

-Options for selecting systems:

 .. option:: --arch <arch>

-   Generate a job for <arch>.
+   Use only <arch> in job.
+By default, a recipe set is generated for each arch supported by the selected distro.
 This option may be specified multiple times.

-By default, a copy of the job is generated for each arch supported by the selected distro.
+Options for selecting system(s):

+.. option:: --machine <fqdn>

+   Run the job on system with <fqdn>.
+This option will always select a single system, and so does not make sense combined with any other system options.

 .. option:: --systype <type>

    Run the job on system(s) of type <type>.
 This defaults to ``Machine`` which is almost always what you want.
+Other supported values are ``Laptop``, ``Prototype`` and ``Resource``. ``Laptop`` type would be used to select a system from the available laptop computers.
+Similarly, ``Resource`` and ``Prototype`` would be used in cases where you would want to schedule your job against a system whose type has been set as such.

+.. option:: --hostrequire "TAG OPERATOR VALUE"

+   Additional <hostRequires/> for job (example: labcontroller=lab.example.com).

 .. option:: --keyvalue <name>=<value>

-   Run the job on system(s) which have the key <name> set to <value>, for example ``NETWORK=e1000``.
+   Run the job on system(s) which have the key <name> set to <value>

-.. option:: --machine <fqdn>

-   Run the job on system with <fqdn>.
-This option will always select a single system, and so does not make sense combined with any other system options.
+   (for example: ``NETWORK=e1000``).

 .. option:: --random

    Select a system at random.
+The systems owned by the user are first checked for availability, followed by the systems owned by the user's group and finally all other systems.

-Options for specifying tasks in the job:
+Options for selecting tasks:

+.. option:: --task <task>

+   Include <task> in the job.
+This option may be specified multiple times.

 .. option:: --package <package>

    Include tests for <package> in the job.
 This option may be specified multiple times.

-.. option:: --type <type>
+.. option:: --task-type <type>

    Include tasks of type <type> in the job.
 This option may be specified multiple times.

-.. option:: --task <task>
+.. option:: --install  <package>

-   Include <task> in the job.
+   Install additional package <package> after provisioning.
+This uses the ``/distribution/pkginstall`` task.
 This option may be specified multiple times.

+.. option:: --kdump

+   Enable ``kdump`` using using ``/kernel/networking/kdump``.

+.. option:: --ndump

+   Enable ``ndnc`` using using ``/kernel/networking/ndnc``.

+.. option:: --suppress-install-task

+   Omit ``/distribution/install`` which is included by default.

+Options for job configuration:

+.. option:: --whiteboard <whiteboard>

+   Set the job's whiteboard to <whiteboard>.

+.. option:: --taskparam <name>=<value>

+   Sets parameter <name> to <value> for all tasks in the job.

+.. option:: --repo <url>

+   Make the yum repository at <url> available during the job.
+This option may be specified multiple times.

+.. option:: --ignore-panic

+   Do not abort job if panic message appears on serial console.

+.. option:: --cc <email>

+   Add <email> to the cc list for the job(s).
+The cc list will receive the job completion notification.
+This option may be specified multiple times.

+.. option:: --priority <priority>

+   Set job priority to <priority>.
+Can be ``Low``, ``Medium``, ``Normal``, ``High``, or ``Urgent``.
+The default is ``Normal``.

+.. option:: --retention-tag <TAG>

+   Specify data retention policy for this job [default: Scratch]

+.. option:: --product <PRODUCT>

+   Associate job with PRODUCT for data retention purposes.

-Options to customise the installation:
+Options for installation:

+.. option:: --method <METHOD>

+   Installation source method (nfs, http, ftp) [default: nfs].

+.. option:: --ks-meta <OPTIONS>

+   Pass kickstart metadata OPTIONS when generating kickstart.

 .. option:: --kernel_options <opts>

    Pass additional kernel options for during installation.
 The options string is applied on top of any install-time kernel options which are set by default for the chosen system and distro.